-- A. City may terminate this Agreement with or without cause by providing at least fourteen (14) calendar days' written notice to COGGS. - B. City may terminate this Agreement immediately on written notice to COGGS if City believes in good faith that health, welfare, or safety would be placed in immediate jeopardy by the continuation of this Agreement.
+- A. Either party may terminate this Agreement with or without cause by providing at least fourteen (14) calendar days' written notice. - B. City may terminate this Agreement immediately on written notice to COGGS if City believes in good faith that health, welfare, or safety would be placed in immediate jeopardy by the continuation of this Agreement.